aybdee/aybdee.github.io/content/posts/simulatingcircuits.md

 but I'm a Computer Engineering major

-for a while i've been a having lot of classes on circuit theory(I find it unnecesarily complex and annoying beyond reason -_-) but one cool thing i've noticed during classes is that electrical circuits are an intricately complex system with lots of simple rules that scale to form interesting patterns also (mainly because most of moving pieces involved are very clearly  defined and for most of the analysis we usually focus on ideals -this doesn't mean by any chance that I enjoy the subject in anyway
+for a while i've been a having lot of classes on circuit theory(I find it unnecesarily complex and annoying beyond reason -_-) but one cool thing i've noticed during classes is that electrical circuits are a pretty cool system with lots of simple rules that scale to form interesting patterns.
+Also, most of moving pieces involved are very clearly  defined and for most of circuit analysis we usually focus on ideals so there's very little undefined behaviour (DISCLAIMER - this doesn't mean by any chance that I enjoy the subject in anyway
 I hope circuit theory burns :angry)

-but it does seems like something that could be really nice to write a simulation for
+it does seems like something that could be really nice to write a simulation for

 now i'm a pretty lazy person
 and when i have a cool idea like this i usually just check  for a decently good implementation of it  and see if i understand at least some of what they did